Public Records & Services in Apison

 Frequently Asked Questions

 To register to vote in Apison, Tennessee, residents can register online through the Tennessee Secretary of State's website, by mail, or in person at the Hamilton County elections office.
 Tennessee requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Tennessee Secretary of State's voter lookup tool.
-For local municipal elections in Apison, contact the Hamilton County Clerk's office for schedules and ballot information.
+For local county and state elections (Apison is an unincorporated community in Hamilton County and does not hold municipal elections), contact the Hamilton County Clerk's office for schedules and ballot information.

 Property records for Apison, Tennessee are maintained by the Hamilton Property Assessor's Office and the Hamilton County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hamilton County, including parcels in Apison.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Hamilton County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Tennessee counties provide online property record searches through their county websites.
-For in-person requests, visit the Hamilton County offices at the county courthouse.
-The Hamilton County Treasurer handles property tax payments and tax sale information.
+The Hamilton County Trustee handles property tax payments and tax sale information.

 Birth, death, and marriage records for Apison, Tennessee residents are available through both county and state offices.
 The Tennessee Department of Health, Office of Vital Records, located in Nashville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Tennessee.
 Orders can be placed online, by mail, or in person.
 Locally, the Hamilton County Clerk's office issues marriage licenses and maintains marriage records for Hamilton County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.